Great Ocean Road & Beyond Road Trip [ST-RT1866]

 Days 11 to 12 - 1 Night Accommodation in Apollo Bay

 Stay in the picturesque green foothills of the Otway Ranges, Apollo Bay.
-Visit gorgeous valleys just a few kilometres out of town full of rainforests, waterfalls, streams and fireflies or take a spectacular bush walk.
+Visit gorgeous valleys just a few kilometers out of town full of rainforests, waterfalls, streams and fireflies or take a spectacular bush walk.
 Participate in every water sport imaginable from surfing to fishing to diving or just lounging on the beach.
 Nearby Cape Otway has nature walks through petrified forests and walks to mighty water falls or you can visit some of the highest ocean cliffs in Victoria on your way to the Cape Otway lighthouse, one of the most significant lighthouses in Australia (Open daily).

 Photo Credit: Tourism Victoria